cruztr/Refactoring-Parking-Lot-2019-6-14-6-48-43-621/README.md

 2. Dead Code
     - Current checking for emptyList is no longer needed because it was handled in the other methods

+3. Switch Statements
+    - Multiple if statements can be coupled together